robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 black line is the efficient frontier itself.
 The triangular markers represent the best portfolios for different optimisation objectives.

-The Sharpe ratio is the portfolio's return less the risk-free rate, per unit risk (volatility).
+The Sharpe ratio is the portfolio's return in excess of the risk-free rate, per unit risk (volatility).

 .. math::